aws/aws-cdk-go/awscdkscheduleralpha/README.md

 You can choose from three schedule types when configuring your schedule: rate-based, cron-based, and one-time schedules.

 Both rate-based and cron-based schedules are recurring schedules.
 You can configure each recurring schedule type using a schedule expression.

+For
-For cron-based schedule you can specify a time zone in which EventBridge Scheduler evaluates the expression.
+cron-based schedules you can specify a time zone in which EventBridge Scheduler evaluates the expression.

 ```go
 var target lambdaInvoke